 The base capital for the Foundation was provided by collections from the population at large.
-The idea for the first collection, proposed by Puntila, was widely marketed in the press, a unique development for the time.
-A collection carried out by some 30,000 schoolchildren in 1938 promoted the idea further.
-A total of 170,000 Finns took part in the charter collection, which generated 2,7 million markka for the new Foundation.
+The first charter collection was widely marketed in the press, a unique development for the time.
+A total of 170,000 Finns took part in the charter collection, carried out by some 30,000 schoolchildren in 1938.
+It generated 2,7 million marks (950,000 euro) for the new Foundation.

-In addition to the charter collection, a separate donation collection was also arranged for more affluent donors.
-The first such donor was Helmi Nuuttila, a farmer's wife from Asikkala.
-She was followed by Artturi and Aina Helenius from Vyborg and Ewald and Ingrid Henttu.
-Others included Hanna Parviainen and Emil Kärpänoja.
+In addition to the charter collection, a separate collection was also arranged for more affluent donors.
+The first such donor was Helmi Nuuttila, a farmer's widow from the rural parish of Asikkala.
+She was followed by many others from all walks of life, including both affluent businessmen and people of more modest means.

-In addition to private individuals, companies also began to sign up to support Finnish cultural endeavours.
-By 1939, the Foundation had amassed 20 million markka in donations and bequests, of which 25% came from companies.
+In addition to private individuals, companies also began to sign up to support Finnish cultural pursuits.
+By 1939, the Foundation had amassed 20 million marks (7 million euro) in donations and bequests, of which one quarter came from companies.
 The Finnish Cultural Foundation was founded on February 27, 1939, when the capital collected by the Association was transferred to the new organisation.
-The Foundation awarded its first million on its first Annual Gala held on February 27.
+The Foundation awarded one million as grants on its first Annual Gala held on the same day.

 Since the beginning, the Foundation's donors have included a broad cross-section of people.
 Heikki Huhtamäki donated a majority shareholding in the Huhtamäki company to the Foundation in 1943.
 Anna Palmroos, a teacher from Pori, made two significant donations in 1937 and 1942 out of money she had saved from her salary.
 Thriftiness has been a feature of many of the Foundation's donors over the years.

 Finns took part in a second major collection for the Foundation on the occasion of its 25th anniversary in 1964, when three separate collections were organised.
-These generated 4.3 million markka from 560,636 donors.
+These generated 4.3 million marks (8.5 million euro) from 561,000 donors.

 The focus of the Foundation's activities has always reflected the spirit of the times.
 During the early years and the war, uniting the nation was high on the agenda, and promoting the arts and the sciences was seen as an important way of achieving this.
 In the 1950s, the emphasis shifted to promoting awards and competitions and general education.